 Cleavers is best for detoxification when used fresh.
 Make fresh plant juice or make fresh plant cleavers tincture or purchase fresh plant cleavers tincture.
 Take 30 – 45 drops of a tincture, 2 – 3 x/day for 1 – 3 months as a spring cleansing practice.

 3. Dandelion, Taraxacum officinale

 Dandelion is an excellent tonic for the liver, helping to promote liver function and detoxification.
-It is excellent for the digestive system, particularly for acid reflux, indigestion and difficulty digesting fats.
+It is excellent for the digestive system, particularly for acid reflux, indigestion, and difficulty digesting fats.
 Dandelion helps relieve the body of heat, such as inflammation, caused by the accumulation of ama.
-It is also good for skin issues and can be supportive in loosing weight, regulating metabolism and balancing blood sugar levels.
+It is also good for skin issues and can be supportive in losing weight, regulating metabolism, and balancing blood sugar levels.

-Avoid using dandelion leaf with diuretics or other medications for high blood pressure.
+Avoid using dandelion leaves with diuretics or other medications for high blood pressure.